 - If you’re a single person, in a domestic partnership, or married to someone of the same sex, Christian adoption agencies may not be willing to work with you, as many Christians believe that only heterosexual married couples should be able to start a family.

-Using a Christian adoption agency can be a great option for like-minded couples who want to work with an agency who understands their values.
+Using a Christian adoption agency can be a great option for like-minded couples who want to work with an agency that understands their values.
 When working through the process, you can almost guarantee to have a caseworker who will pray right along with you as you make your adoption journey.
 There is a ton of value in that kind of faithful partnership.
 If you are a more liberal Christian, however, it’s worth noting the troubling accusations Christian agencies have faced.
 There are multiple reports of agencies that seemingly prey on lower-income expectant mothers.
 Expectant mothers are often convinced not to abort a child in exchange for having support through the pregnancy and post-partum process.
 That support often turns out to be lacking or non-existent, though.
 Is that problematic or even predatory?
 There are many ways an opinion can fall on these practices.
 Ultimately, it’s another hard decision you’ll make on your journey as a parent.